mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 <em>Two Node_RED flows.
 The bottom flow is writing data to InfluxDB</em>

-6. Using InfluxDB, generate a graph of the light values.
+6. Using InfluxDB, build a simple query in the "Data Explorer", hit the "Submit" button and generate a graph of the light values.

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonOverBLE_to_NR_to_MQTT_to_NR_to_Influxdb.png" alt="InfluxDB Graph of Light Values" width="800" height="400"/>

 <em>An InfluxDB graph displaying light values from Node-RED</em>

 :checkered_flag: Submit a screenshot showing an InfluxDB gauge receiving the light values from Node-RED.
+Note, this question is asking for a gauge rather than a graph.